Haitian Art Hopkins

 I have not, alas, been back to Haïti since 1990.
 Because I'd been accosted in a couple of incidents that could have ended very badly — and because the violence that has plagued the country since the overthrow of Jean-Claude ('Baby Doc') Duvalier in 1986 has often ended very badly indeed — I've stayed away from a country I had come to love.

-I have, however, continued acquiring Haitian paintings from galleries in the U S and the Caribbean and — until his death a few years ago — from a dealer who visited once a year.
-(Amazingly, he was on the first plane to land in San Francisco — and the first person to phone me — following the 1989 earthquake.)
+I have, however, continued acquiring Haitian paintings from galleries in the U S and the Caribbean, from other collectors, and — until his death over a decade ago — from a dealer who visited once a year.
+(Amazingly, he was on the first plane to land in San Francisco and the first person to phone me following the 1989 Loma Prieta earthquake.)

 ‰ Each work on the artist pages is linked to an enlargement which may be seen by clicking on the painting.